Principal manifold estimation via model complexity selection: Analysis of Lung Cancer Tumor Data

-Finally, for each candidate point, we compare the labels given by the rough approximation approach proposed in (\ref{tumor interior line segments}) and that of our proposed PME based interior identification method.
-For the two tumor datasets presented in Figure \ref{tumor interior classifier}, $95.4\%$ of the the candidate points are given the same labels by these two identification method for subject 1 (top panel) and $97.1\%$ for subject 2 (lower panel).
-Hence, we conclude that these two identification methods perform similarly for the candidate points in our data.
-However, the naive approximation given this section has major shortcomings, e.g. if the number of points identified by the hand segmentation is small the linear segmentation will result in a poor estimate of the tumor surface leading to a poor performance in interior/exterior classification, in addition, any outlier surface voxels will potentially have major negative effects on the classifier while our proposed PME approach is robust to the effects of outliers.
-Even though the proposed naive approach has these limitations, we considered comparing it to our proposed approach as we have no gold standard classifier to illustrate the performance of our proposed algorithm.
+Finally, for each of the $50\times50\times\#\{z_k\}$ grid points ($\#\{z_k\}$ denotes the number of slices), we compare the labels given by the rough approximation approach in the preceding paragraph and the PME based interior identification method, respectively.
+For the two tumor data sets in Figure \ref{tumor interior classifier}, $97.1\%$ of the grid points are given the same labels by these two methods for subject 1 (top panel) and $95.4\%$ for subject 2 (lower panel).
+Hence, we conclude that these two methods perform similarly in these two examples.
+However, the rough approximation method has major shortcomings.
+If the number of points identified by the hand segmentation is small, the line segments in the rough approach will result in a poor estimate of the tumor surface, leading to poor interior/exterior classification performance.
+Additionally, any outlier surface voxels will potentially have significant negative effects on the rough classifier, while the PME approach is robust to the effects of outliers.
+Even though the rough approach has these limitations, we considered comparing it to our proposed approach as we have no gold standard classifier to illustrate the performance of our algorithm.